 Pretexting

-In this tactic, the attacker obtains confidential information by lying to the victim and creating false circumstances in which to gain the access or data.
-An example of this could be the perpetrator impersonating co-workers, or official authorities and pretending to need personal information in order to confirm the victim’s identity.
+In this tactic, the attacker obtains confidential information by lying to the victim and creating false circumstances in which to gain access or data.
+An example of this could be the perpetrator impersonating co-workers or official authorities and pretending to need personal information in order to confirm the victim’s identity.

 Through pretexting, the scammer can gather information such as login credentials, financial details, access to networks and more.
 This is particularly effective as it often uses fear and intimidation on the victim if the scammer is impersonating an authoritative figure.